oasysai/oasysdb/docs/contributing.md

 ## Encounter a bug?
 Have a feature request?

 If you encounter a bug or have a feature request, please open an issue on [GitHub Issues][gh_issues].
-Please include as much information as possible in your issue.
-This includes:

-- A description of the bug or feature request.
-- If it's a bug, steps to reproduce the bug.
-If it's a feature request, include the use case and expected behavior of the feature.
-- Screenshots or screen recording, if applicable.
+Please include enough information for us to understand the issue or feature request.
+For this reason, we recommend you to follow the issue templates provided when creating a new issue.

 ## Want to contribute code?

-**TLDR: Check and open an issue first before forking the repository and submitting a pull request.**
+**TLDR: Check or open an issue first before working on a PR.**

 Before you start working on a pull request, we encourage you to check out the existing issues and pull requests to make sure that the feature you want to work on is in our roadmap and is aligned with the project's vision.
-After all, we don't want you to waste your precious time!
+After all, we don't want you to waste your precious time working on something that might not be merged.

 We try to prioritize features and bug fixes that are on our roadmap or requested a lot by the community.
 If you want to work on a feature or bug fix that isn't